mkmainali/pretty-print/README.md

 # Introduction
 Utility class for pretty printing table data.
-This class supports printing via annotations.
+Annotated printing and printing column data spanning multi row is supported.
+For simple usage refer to examples below or check code on how to achieve your format.

 # How to use
 Straightforward to use.
 You can initialize the printer yourself or use the builder.
 Default PrintStream is the